Nikhilk32535/CashBuddy/README.md

 ## Share Feature

-The share feature generates a professional cash report including:
+The share feature creates a professional cash report including:

 * Date and time of report
 * Cash denomination breakdown (ignores denominations with zero count)